Metric Representations of Network Data: Uniqueness of Metric Projections

+In \eqref{E:def_canonical_q_projection}, to find the distance between two points, we look for the path that links these nodes while minimizing its $q$-norm, as defined in \eqref{E:def_p_norms}.

+For the method $\ccalP_q^*$ to be a properly defined $q$-metric projection for all $q$, we need to establish that $(V, d_q^*)$ is a valid $q$-metric space.
+Furthermore, it can also be shown that $\ccalP_q^*$ satisfies axioms (A1)-(A2).
+We prove both assertions in the following proposition.

-We first prove that $d^*$ is indeed a metric on the node space $V$.
-That $d^*(x, x') = d^*(x', x)$ follows from combining the facts that the original graph $G$ is symmetric and that the norm $\|\cdot\|_1$ is symmetric in the elements of the vectors.
-Moreover, that $d^*(x,x')=0$ if and only if $x=x'$ is a consequence of the positiveness property of the norm.
-To verify that the triangle inequality holds, let $P_{xx'}$ and $P_{x'x''}$ be paths that achieve the minimum in \eqref{eq:canonical_metric_def} for $d^*(x,x')$ and $d^*(x',x'')$, respectively.
-Then, from definition \eqref{eq:canonical_metric_def} it follows that
+\begin{proposition} The canonical $q$-metric projection map $\ccalP_q^*$ is valid and admissible.
+I.e., $d_q^*$ defined by \eqref{E:def_canonical_q_projection} is a $q$-metric for all graphs $G$ and $\ccalP_q^*$ satisfies the axioms of Projection (A1) and Transformation (A2). \end{proposition} \begin{myproof} We first prove that $d_q^*$ is indeed a $q$-metric on the node space $V$.
+That $d_q^*(x, x') = d_q^*(x', x)$ follows from combining the facts that the original graph $G$ is symmetric and that the norms $\|\cdot\|_q$ are symmetric in the elements of the vectors for all $q$.
+Moreover, that $d_q^*(x,x')=0$ if and only if $x=x'$ is a consequence of the positiveness property of the $q$-norms.
+To verify that the q-triangle inequality holds, let $P_{xx'}$ and $P_{x'x''}$ be paths that achieve the minimum in \eqref{E:def_canonical_q_projection} for $d_q^*(x,x')$ and $d_q^*(x',x'')$, respectively.
+Then, from definition \eqref{E:def_canonical_q_projection} it follows that

-where the inequality follows from the fact that the concatenated path $P_{xx'} \oplus P_{x'x''}$ is \emph{a particular} path between $x$ and $x''$ while the definition of $d^*(x, x'')$ minimizes the norm across all such paths.
+where the inequality follows from the fact that the concatenated path $P_{xx'} \oplus P_{x'x''}$ is \emph{a particular} path between $x$ and $x''$ while the definition of $d_q^*(x, x'')$ minimizes the norm across all such paths.